-Montana: Missoula, Open Aid Alliance: During the most recent operating year, Open Aid Alliance (OAA) supported 36 unique individuals from nine western Montana counties living with HIV with HOPWA Regular funds.
-Of the 36 individuals, 34 of them received TBRA assistance (goal of 30), and 6 (goal of 10) of the 36 also received PHP assistance.
-PHP funding was used to assist clients with application fees and security deposits.
-PHP funding was used to assist clients with application fees and security deposits.
-The goal was not reached due to higher expenditure needs per client.
+Montana: Missoula, Open Aid Alliance: During the most recent operating year, Open Aid Alliance (OAA) supported 37 unique individuals from nine western Montana counties living with HIV with HOPWA funds.
+Of the 37 individuals, 34 of them received TBRA assistance (goal of 21), and 7 (goal of 5) of the 37 also received PHP funding assistance.
+PHP funding was used during the operating year to assist clients with application fees, first month's rent and security deposits.
+37 received supportive services (goal of 21).
+TBRA goal was surpassed due to some households' transitions including 5 transitioning off the program and fluctuations in rental subsidy amounts.